pavelcherepan/gisterical/readme.md

 # Usage

-## Populated database
+## Populate database
 The first task is to run initial set-up of the image database and populate spatial data into the database.
 For this use `--setup` flag followed by `-i` or `--input` and the folder where photos are located:
 ```
 python gisterical.py --setup -i /home/pav/Pictures
 ```
-For my 15,000-file photo collection the setup takes about 40 seconds.
+For my 15,000-file photo collection the setup takes about 1-2 minutes.
 The only other option that can be used during the initial set-up is whether or not to hash the images using `--hash` option.
-Hashing will allow you to identify duplicated images even when they've been cropped and resize.
+Hashing will allow you to identify duplicated images even when they've been cropped or resized.
 If hashing is enabled then perceptual and color hashes are calculated for each image using [Imagehash](https://pypi.org/project/ImageHash/) library.